Qumulo/docs/administrator-guide/network-multitenancy/configuring-file-system-protocols.md

 {% capture mustSpecifyID %}{{page.varMustSpecifyTenantID}}{% endcapture %}
 {% include important.html content=mustSpecifyID %}

-To move an NFS export from one tenant to another, run the {% include qq.html command="nfs_mod_export" %}.
+To move an NFS export from one tenant to another, run the {% include qq.html command="nfs_mod_export" %} command.
 In the following example, while the cluster denies access to clients in tenant 2, it lets clients in tenant 1 access the export `/my-export`.

 ```bash
 $ qq nfs_mod_export \